AFriendlyIrin/SMT2-QOL-Patch/README.md

 * A variable width font protocol would help the text length issue.
 I have no idea how to do this.
 * Fix the unequip cursor.
 * I would like to change the title from "Shin Megami Tensei" to "Return of the Goddess" or "Revelations" because it annoys me that even the official localization refuses to translate it.
 This would require adding a full alphabet of italic tiles, as currently only the letters for "SHIN MEGAMI TENSEI" exist in the tile data.
+* It is technically possible to increase the size of the message box when displaying spell/item info, but doing so currently causes it to glitch out and load garbage tiles in the expanded area.
+If this could be fixed, info boxes could be expanded to include an additional line, which would be really helpful.